KSHB 41 reporter Isabella Ledonne covers issues surrounding government accountability and solutions. Share your story with Isabella.

 KCPD said the department relaunched the Downtown Footbeat program in August to patrol more businesses and neighborhoods.

-"They're working on identifying some of their operational parameters," Sgt.
-Phil DiMartino said.
+"They're working on identifying some of their operational parameters," said Sgt.
+Phil DiMartino, spokesperson for the department.
 "Some of that may include shifting hours to meet the needs of when these things are occurring."

 "You come into Betty Rae's and you want to see your employees smiling and being joyful, not looking around to see if something is going to happen to them or if someone is going to do something while they're closing at night," said Kate Hornbuckle, Betty Rae's multi-unit store manager.